svijaykoushik/blog/_drafts/three-awesome-ways-to-generate-random-number.markdown

 }
 ```

-With just three lines of code, we could generate a maximum of 8n numbers for a n-digit number after which the sequence repeats itself.
+With just three lines of code, we could generate a maximum of 8<sup>n</sup> numbers for an n-digit number after which the sequence repeats itself.
 There is a pitfall though.
-Some seeds can cause the algorithm to have a shorter cycle like the seed 25 causes it to repeat itself indefinitely.
+Some seeds can cause the algorithm to have a shorter cycle like the seed 25, which causes the algorithm to repeat 25 indefinitely.

 ## 2. The Linear Congruential Generator (LCG) algorithm

-This fascinating algorithm uses a more math than the MSM.
-The LCG uses a linear equation that involves congruence operation for the generation of random sequence of numbers.
+This fascinating algorithm uses more math than MSM.
+The LCG uses a linear equation that involves congruence operation for the generation of a random sequence of numbers.
 “Whoa!
 What's all these fancy terms?”
-I can hear your exclaiming.
+I can hear you exclaiming.
 Let me explain.

 *Linear means an algebraic equation that has no variables raised to the power greater than one.*